Johnsonjuu/entertainment_center/README.md

 _Python 2.7.9 Is required to run this file.
 Need Python?
 Look here: https://www.python.org/downloads/_

-1. Download ZIP of repositor
+1. Download ZIP of repository
 2. Extract all files to the same folder
-3. Run entertainment_center.py from terminal or command prompt with Python 2.7.9
+3. Run entertainment_center.py from terminal/command prompt with Python 2.7.9